skullpsg/Create_or_delete_Azurewebjobs/README.md

 # How to work with

-1.download the Project.
+1. download the Project.

-2.change the connection string of "AzureWebJobsDashboard" and "AzureWebJobsStorage" in Web.config of samplewebjob.
+2. change the connection string of "AzureWebJobsDashboard" and "AzureWebJobsStorage" in Web.config of samplewebjob.

    connection string expects storage accountname and its key.To get that you have to create storage account in azure.